-Idaho law allows the following parties to file a wrongful death claim:
+Idaho law states that the following people can file a wrongful death claim:

 In every state, a wrongful death claim must be filed within a certain period of time, set by a law called a "statute of limitations."
-The statute of limitations governing wrongful death cases requires that a wrongful death case be filed within two years of the date of the decedent's death, in most situations.
-If the case is not filed within the two-year time limit, the court will likely refuse to hear it at all.
+The statute of limitations that applies to wrongful death cases in Idaho states that the case must be filed within two years of the date of the death.
+If the case is not filed within the two-year time period, the court will likely refuse to hear it at all.
 (Idaho Code § 5-219(4) (2021).)

-"Economic" damages are damages that are based on concrete dollar amounts, such as those found on receipts, hospital bills, and other financial documents.
-Economic damages are not "capped," or limited, in Idaho wrongful death cases.
+Economic damages are based on concrete dollar amounts, such as those found on receipts, hospital bills, and other financial documents.
 Some common types of economic damages that may be recoverable in an Idaho wrongful death case include: